derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 Virtually all existing resources aimed at teaching people *about* or *how-to* code, introduce the code way too soon.
 In doing so, the opportunity to frame *why* code is a particular way is missed.
 Additionally, these same resources rarely consider designers directly. *Coding for Designers* is a response to this unfortunate reality.

 This book is intended most for designers.
 If you author content as a graphic, visual, user interface, user experience, motion, or game designer, then this is for you.
 Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.
+This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
+He will not reap the benefits of its existence, but I hope you will.

-If you want to jump straight into code, then this book is not for you.
+If you want to jump straight into code though, then this book is not for you.
 We cover many topics before truly diving into actual software code.
 This intentionality helps frame *why* certain programming ideas exist as they do.
 Again, the goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
 This goal cannot be achieved by jumping straight into software code.

 The plan of attack is simple.
 In section one, *Breaking Barriers*, we will explore and demystify a series of concepts that fundamentally intimidate most designers and non-coders about how computers and code work.
 From the seemingly magical ones and zeros to the code you will soon write, we will see simple, basic, repetitive, and reusable concepts at play.